wp-plugins/flickr-slideshow-wrapper/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Customize the settings under /Settings/FSSW/
 4. Place '<set_id="123213231231231">' in your content.
 Please pay attention to put the coding into the HTML section (HTML view) or in case you use other plugins, that the HTML code show <set_id="........"> and not for instance &lt;set_id etc.
-5. Have fun, and drop me a comment on www.ramgad.com if you have any comments, remarks, advices, wishes or if you're just happy.2
+5. Have fun, and drop me a comment on www.ramgad.com if you have any comments, remarks, advices, wishes or if you're just happy.

 == Frequently Asked Questions ==
-1. I have issues to get the set_id code implemented.
+I have issues to get the set_id code implemented.
 The syntax is <set_id="XYZ"> where XYZ has to be replaced by the numeric string you see on flickr in the URL once you have chosen a set.

 Please have a look at a public set from my page: http://www.flickr.com/photos/jeannot_muller/sets/72157605227221245/

 the numeric string between sets/ and / is your set_id ... for the above example = 72157605227221245, hence the syntax is <set_id="72157605227221245">

-Ensure that you have put the code into your html section of your blog, it should not have been converted to something like &lt;set_id="XYZ"&gt;
+Ensure that you have put the code into your html section of your blog, not the visual one!
 == Screenshots ==
 1. example 1
 2. example 2